 Personally I think its a God send as a source of some realy good info, routines or no routines.

 enjoy your babies before you know it your wee one will be a teenager that you cant get out of bed for love or money lol

 keep saying (and yes i have read the books ) its sequence that works thats why when bhrolachain was able to get her wee one to go down so easy it was the sequence that gave her baby the signals that say "hey baby your going to bed soon " not as she found the strict gina torture as she hadnt followed it that day but had done the sequence.. think the gina followers should get their own forum

 [Modified by: highlandfea on July 23, 2008 08:53 AM]

-Hello, and welcome to Due in January 2023 and huge congratulations on your pregnancy!
+Hello, and welcome to Due in April 2023 and huge congratulations on your pregnancy!
 I'm @DanielleMFM and it's great to see you here.
 If you'd like to join this thread and meet others due this month too, please introduce yourself.
 If you're due in a different month, check out our other birth clubs here.
-Bookmark this…
+Bookmark this thread…